Multiplex mc4000 Review

 P4000 Memory Backup Program

-The P4000 backup software is very reliable and is now available free.
+The P4000 backup software is reliable and is now available free.
 However, it was originally designed to work under the MSDOS operating system and requires a specially modified DOS emulator for to work under more modern Win32 OS's (e.g. Windows XP).
 See P4000 Dosbox for a free solution.

 Tx Simulator